pdcherry/cherry-cv-public/README.md

 Current - 2021

-- Tech Lead of *Pan-Cancer Reference Standard*, an ISO-13485 synthetic positive control with 458 unique variants among 84 cancer-associated genes at six QC’d VAFs, plus a WT control; launched in Nov of 2021
+- As Tech Lead, launched the Twist *Pan-Cancer Reference Standard*, an ISO-13485 synthetic positive control with 458 unique variants among 84 cancer-associated genes at six QC’d VAFs, plus a WT control; Launched in Nov of 2021, and earned \$1 million in new revenue in first year
 - Invented, validated, and deployed to production multiple widely-used primer removal methods for DNA standards and high-complexity synthetic dsDNA pools
-- Devised and validated precise high-throughput DNA quantification process for accurate pooling.
-On-boarded droplet digital PCR (ddPCR) system into production; designed and validated custom ddPCR assays for use in production
+- Devised and validated precise high-throughput DNA quantification process for accurate pooling; On-boarded droplet digital PCR (ddPCR) system into production; Designed and validated custom ddPCR assays for use in production
-- Led multiple iterations of custom NGS analysis; refined the QC approach and thresholds for ensuring a contamination-free production process; extensively used data visualization to communicate complex data to cross-functional teams
+- Led multiple iterations of custom NGS analysis; refined the QC approach and thresholds for ensuring a contamination-free production process; extensively used data visualization to communicate complex data to cross-functional teams and non-experts
-- Made extensive use of UMI sequencing and created novel method to rigorously quantify library conversion efficiency to evaluate products and reference materials
+- Made extensive use of UMI sequencing and invented novel method to rigorously quantify library conversion efficiency to evaluate products and reference materials